-We are performing adaptive trials in dry eye disease and proliferative vitreoretinopathy.
-For the reasons stated above, detailed results from RENEW Part 1 have not, and from the initial part of GUARD may not, be disclosed until the completion of subsequent parts of the trials, or until the entire adaptive trial has completed.
+We are performing an adaptive trial in proliferative vitreoretinopathy.
+For the reasons stated above, detailed results from the initial part of GUARD may not be disclosed until the completion of subsequent parts of the trials, or until the entire adaptive trial has completed.
 Further, the initial parts of adaptive trials may be performed in part to assess biomarkers or surrogate markers that may require substantial time to generate, analyze, and interpret.
 Thus, disclosure of clinical results from the initial parts of adaptive trials may also be delayed due to the time required for biomarker or surrogate marker assessment.